omnideconv/deconvBench/pipeline/README.md

 | `data_dir_bulk` | path | absolute path to directory that contains RNA-seq datasets | `/path/to/datasets/` |
 | `data_dir_sc` | path | absolute path to directory that contains scRNA-seq datasets                          | `/path/to/other/datasets/`          |

-A dedicted description of the input file formats and folder structure can be found [below](#input-formats).
+A dedicted description of the input file formats can be found [below](#input-formats).

 ### Output Directories